Become a Successful Network Administration Professional

 - Evaluating the need for upgrades or replacements of current computer hardware and software solutions

 This program is composed of courses designed to provide you with entry- and mid-level skill sets such as: network design, configuration, administration and troubleshooting.
-The coursework emphasizes Windows 2003, router configuration and A+ training in both hardware and software environments.
 Students will gain valuable and marketable skills in computer and network hardware and software, which will lead to entry-level career opportunities, such as:

 - Network Engineer